JpHernandezOrellana/JpHernandezOrellana/README.md

 ### Hi there 👋
+Im currently learning at generations and githubCampus.
+I would like to meet some begginner friendly people!.

 <!--
 **JpHernandezOrellana/JpHernandezOrellana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.